Chaos as Carbon Monoxide Leak Sparks Emergency at Gallions Road

-Chaos hit Gallions Road near Marks & Spencer this morning as emergency crews rushed to the scene of a suspected carbon monoxide leak.
-The alarming incident unfolded around 9.30am today, December 16.
+Chaos erupted near Marks & Spencer on Gallions Road this morning as emergency crews scrambled to tackle a suspected carbon monoxide leak.
+The alarming incident kicked off around 9.30am on December 16, sparking a major response from emergency services.

-Greenwich councillor David Gardner revealed that about 35 people are receiving treatment following the incident.
-However, official numbers remain unconfirmed as investigations continue.
+Greenwich councillor David Gardner revealed that about 35 people are currently receiving treatment after exposure to the dangerous gas.
+Official figures haven’t been confirmed yet as investigations continue.

-The London Ambulance Service deployed an array of resources, including hazardous area response teams, advanced paramedic practitioners, and standard ambulances.
-James Johnson, Strategic Commander for the service, said:
+The London Ambulance Service sent in a full deployment, including hazardous area response teams, advanced paramedic practitioners, and regular ambulances.
+James Johnson, Strategic Commander, said:

 “The incident is ongoing and we are working with our emergency services partners to manage this incident and continue to deliver service in the rest of London.”

-The London Fire Brigade arrived swiftly after being alerted at 8.35am, sending two fire engines and two fire rescue units.
+The London Fire Brigade moved quickly after being alerted at 8.35am, dispatching two fire engines and two fire rescue units.
 A spokesperson confirmed:

 “Firefighters are currently at the scene of a suspected carbon monoxide incident at a shop on Gallions Road in Charlton.
 Crews are working alongside multi-agency partners to resolve the incident safely.”